plone/plone.recipe.zeoserver/README.rst

 repozo
   The path to the repozo.py backup script.
 A wrapper for this will be generated in bin/repozo, which sets up the appropriate environment for running this.
-Defaults to using the repozo script from the ZODB3 egg.
+Defaults to using the repozo script from the ZODB egg.
   Set this to an empty value if you do not want this script to be generated.

 repozo-script-name